shaddockh/7DRL/README.md

 # 7DRL 2017

+## Post Competition Updates

+There were a couple of game breaking bugs in the original competition release that this fixes
+- null pointer error on null
+- entities responding to other entities end of turn messages which was causing serious issues

+## Competition

 My entry for the 2017 7DRL is an attempt to create a more traditional roguelike.

 __Technology and Art__